Hallmark of 2018 vintage - pink-red foam (mousse)!! Indicates big concentration and fatness. Domaine de Chevalier in October 2018

 Thursday the 11th October 2018

 Our first visit in the morning was Pontet Canet.
 We met Justine Tesseron, daughter of Alfred Tesseron, the owner.
 She arrived at Pontet Canet 2 years ago after Melanie Tesseron (Alfred's niece) had decided not to stay at the property.
-Justine Tesseron told us about her continous gathering of experience with harvest and winemaking.
-When her father steps down, she will be participating in management of the property.
+Justine Tesseron told us about her continuous gathering of experience with harvest and winemaking.
+When her father steps down, she will be participating in the management of the property.
 She also said that 2018 looked like a stellar vintage and they expect something similar to 2016 or maybe even better!

 2017 was made 1/3 in the amphoras above.
-Elegance and finesse here, silky texture, violet aroma on the nose, splendid complexity.
+Elegance and finesse here, silky texture, a violet aroma on the nose, splendid complexity.
 95p.
 2016 was distinguished, silky and velvety with great interplay between perfect fruit and tannin, precise and long.
 Fabulous stuff.
 97p.
 2015 tasted almost as stunning as 2016.
 Slightly less concentrated and intense, but all other things were similar!
 Well-deserved 96p.

 I don't visit Haut Marbuzet too often but maybe I should.
-I remember visting this property very regularly in '90s, when they had an English woman Rachel, pretty and charismatic daughter of some high profile wine-merchant in London, doing her wine training and customer care.
+I remember visiting this property very regularly in the '90s, when they had an English woman Rachel, pretty and charismatic daughter of some high profile wine-merchant in London, doing her wine training and customer care.
 You could say that she and excellent wine quality attracted many people to come to Haut Marbuzet!
 Henri Duboscq, the owner, has always compared his wines to beautiful women.
 Anyway, Haut Marbuzet is a great value for money.

 Back then in June 1990 at Haut Marbuzet - Rachel.
 Memories!

-On my request, we were offered to taste last three vintages, 2017, 2016 and 2015.
-Not surprisingly, the style here is catchy, attractive and fruity wines with great deal of elegance and finesse, intensity and length.
+On my request, we were offered to taste the last three vintages, 2017, 2016 and 2015.
+Not surprisingly, the style here is catchy, attractive and fruity wines with a great deal of elegance and finesse, intensity and length.
 2017, 48% Cabernet Sauvignon, 40% Merlot, 10% Cabernet Franc and 2% Petit Verdot, was silky, velvety, aromatic, with fine composition and length.
 91p.
-2016, 55% CS, 35% M, 5% CF and 5% PV, had seamless structure, great aroma of perfectly ripe blackberries/black cherries and violet, sophisticated touch and great complexity.
+2016, 55% CS, 35% M, 5% CF and 5% PV, had seamless structure, the great aroma of perfectly ripe blackberries/black cherries and violet, sophisticated touch and great complexity.
 Impressive effort.
 93p.
-2015, 50% CS, 40% M, 5% CF and 5% PV, had only 13.5% alcohol, and was succulently sweet, well-balanced and with great finesse.
+2015, 50% CS, 40% M, 5% CF and 5% PV, had only 13.5% alcohol and was succulently sweet, well-balanced and with great finesse.
 Very attractive wine indeed!
 92p.